Residential phase 15th-30th August 2025. At Bwlch Corog, Dyfi Watershed, Cymru.

 Ffilm is Welsh film.
-English needs that other F: for Future Film School, Forest Film School, Feral Film School.
+English needs that F: for Future Film School, Forest Film School, Feral Film School.

 You’ll learn nonfiction filmmaking with high quality equipment, with experienced filmmakers, from idea generation to distribution, but with a questioning eye, ear and mind.
 What methods and ideas have we inherited which are not fit for the future?